andreaazzini/polidata/README.md

 npm install express
 ```

-Move the `data` folder of your [Polisculptor](https://github.com/andreaazzini/polisculptor) project into the root folder of this project.
+Move the `data/export` content of your [Polisculptor](https://github.com/andreaazzini/polisculptor) project into the `data` folder of this project.

 Generate the pages and the routes.